 - Every BirthPlace nursing shift includes at least one NICU nurse - someone certified at the highest level of neonatal care.

-- Availability of a neonatal nurse practitioner from Children’s Hospital Colorado, around the clock, seven days a week.
+- Availability of a neonatal nurse practitioner 24 hours a day, seven days a week.

-- Our neonatologists from Children’s Hospital Colorado (pediatricians who work only in a hospital) provide care for your newborn in our NICU at Parker.
+- Our neonatologists provide care for your newborn in our NICU at Parker.
 Your new baby will benefit from ready access to some of the finest pediatric care available in the state.

 - Annual NICU reunion since Parker Adventist Hospital opened its doors.